-The reports can be downloaded in PDF or HTML format to your local drive.
+You can download the reports in PDF or HTML format to your local drive.

-- Only one report can be selected for each generate and download option. - The report layout and format is not customizable. - Reports page is available based on the GigaVUE-FM and GigaVUE-VM licenses installed on the system.
-See the Licensing section for more details. - Reports can be stored or deleted on the GigaVUE-FM. - Reports are polled live and therefore can change each time they are generated. - Each report appears with the timestamp on when the report was generated.
+- Only one report can be selected for each generate and download option. - The report layout and format is not customizable. - Reports can be stored or deleted in GigaVUE-FM. - Reports are polled live and therefore can change each time they are generated. - Each report appears with the timestamp on when the report was generated.